mzattera/v4j/docs/index.md

 On this site, I will try to be consistent with following terminology.

 - A **transliteration** is a symbol-by-symbol conversion of one script into another.
 Transliteration is needed to represent the content of the Voynich in a format that can be printed or stored in computer files.
-I might sometimes use the less correct term **transcription** as a synonym and refer to an author of a transliteration as a **transcriber**.
+I might sometimes use the less correct word type **transcription** as a synonym and refer to an author of a transliteration as a **transcriber**.

   - I refer to the list of symbols used in the target script as the **transliteration alphabet** or simply as the **alphabet**.
 Each symbol in the alphabet is referred as a **transliteration character** or simply **character**.

-- The term **glyph** refers to a symbol in the Voynich that appears to constitute a basic unit of text.
+- The word type **glyph** refers to a symbol in the Voynich that appears to constitute a basic unit of text.
 In principle, a glyph could represent one or more
  **Voynich characters** that constitute the **Voynich alphabet**.

   The question of which glyphs are actual single Voynich characters is still very open and it is at the basis of the different transliteration alphabets being created.

 - Unless stated otherwise, pieces of transliterated Voynich script I quote use the "Basic Eva" as transliteration alphabet and are enclosed in single quotes (e.g. 'qockhey').

 - A **token** in a text is a single sequence of characters, separated by spaces.
-The list of **terms** is the list of tokens without repetitions.
+The list of **word types** (or simply **types**) is the list of tokens without repetitions.
-In other words, a token is an instance of a term.
+In other words, a token is an instance of a word type.
 For example; the below line in the Voynich

   ```
   <f1r.15,+P0;m> daiin shckhey ckhor chor shey kol chol chol kor chol
   ```

   contains 10 tokens ('daiin', 'shckhey', 'ckhor', 'chor', 'shey', 'kol', 'chol', 'chol', 'kor', 'chol') which are instances of
-  8 terms ('daiin', 'shckhey', 'ckhor', 'chor', 'shey', 'kol', 'chol', 'kor').
+  8 word types ('daiin', 'shckhey', 'ckhor', 'chor', 'shey', 'kol', 'chol', 'kor').

-  When the distinction is not relevant, I might loosely use **word** to refer either to tokens or terms.
+  When the distinction is not relevant, I might loosely use **word** to refer either to tokens or word types.

 # Working Notes